JohnWeisz/TypedJSON/readme.md

 ## Install & Use

-This is an experimental source preview, grab the `typed-json.ts` file and the `typed-json` folder and import them into your project:
+This is an experimental source preview, grab the `typed-json.ts` module and the `typed-json` folder and import:

 ```typescript
 import {TypedJSON, JsonObject, JsonMember} from "./typed-json";